jacobpinchook/jacobpinchook/README.md

 🌱 I’m currently expanding my knowledge of JavaScript

-👀 I’m interested in new frameworks, scripting and fun projects
+👀 I’m interested in full stack applications, game development and e-commerce

 🤹 Playing with the **MERN** stack